Best Cities To Visit In Türkiye

 It’s possible to visit Edirne at any time of the year; however, remember that December and January are pretty cold, and it can rain quite a lot at this time of year.

-The peak summer months of July and August are pretty hot here, but not as hot as they are on the south coast, so perhaps June to early July and September and October would be good choices for you.
+The peak summer months of July and August are pretty hot here, but not as hot as on the south coast, so perhaps June to early July and September and October would be good choices for you.

 How To Get There